 There’s this amazing four-star hotel less than a kilometer from the Milan Malpensa Airport.
 It’s a lovely building, nestled just off of a narrow country lane, sitting regally behind a stone-and-iron fence in Ticino National Park.
 It’s not something you might expect to find in the location you find it.
 But I’m so happy it’s there.

 a little history…

-It’s a reclamation project of the Bonini family and was once the pride of the Caproni industrial empire, which fell apart after WWII.
+The hotel is a reclamation project of the Bonini family, and was once the pride of the Caproni industrial empire, which fell apart after WWII.
 But you can get the full blurb about the place online, or better yet, from the pamphlet at the hotel.

 The copy written in English is so exquisitely butchered that that alone makes a stay almost mandatory.
 I would put it up on the blog but I think you should just go see for yourself.
-I was both wildly entertained while reading it, and eventually even educated a bit when I managed to decipher the baffling code.
+I was both wildly entertained while reading it, and eventually even educated somewhat when I managed to decipher the baffling code.

 Digressing.
 Back to Hotel Villa Malpensa.

 Hotel Villa Malpensa has what looks like a decent-sized swimming pool that was out of commission at the time of our visit (it was almost November), and sits on a comfortably big plot of well-manicured land across the lane from what used to be the estate’s farm.
 I’d like to return in the summer if possible and lounge about for a day or two in the Italian countryside.

-Other than visiting the hotel for the sake of visiting the hotel (unless you’re in an overnight transit through the Milan Malpensa Airport), you’ll likely have no reason to be in this neck of the woods.
-It’s in the middle of nowhere and the closest village, Vizzola Ticino, is a thirty-minute walk away, and it’s tiny, so it probably doesn’t have much to offer strangers, although my wife and I did get a big friendly “Ciao” from two elderly, happy-looking gents who were out for an evening stroll.
+Most likely, other than if you visit the hotel for the sake of visiting the hotel (unless you’re in an overnight transit through the Milan Malpensa Airport), you’ll likely have no reason to be in this neck of the woods.
+It’s in the middle of nowhere, and the closest village, Vizzola Ticino, is a thirty-minute walk away.
+Also, it’s tiny it really doesn’t have much to offer strangers, although my wife and I did get a big friendly “Ciao” from two elderly, happy-looking gents who were out for an evening stroll.